rbtl-fs24/project-bendieklaranjo/data/processed/README.md

 - First name: Ana
 - Surname: Bendiek Laranjo
-- ORCID iD:
+- ORCID iD: 0009-0006-1720-603
 - Email: abendiek@ethz.ch

-etc.

-3. Date of data collection (single date, range, approximate date):
+3. Date of data collection (single date, range, approximate date): 24.05.2024-29.05.2024

-4. Geographic location of data collection:
+4. Geographic location of data collection:The data was collected in an online survey.
+The project leas is located in Zurich, Switzerland.

-5. Information about funding sources that supported the collection of the data:
+5. Information about funding sources that supported the collection of the data: The data was collected for the module "151-8102-00L Research Beyond the Lab: Open Science and Research Methods for a Global Engineer at ETH" and received no further funding.

 ## Sharing / access information

 1. Licenses/restrictions placed on the data:

-Recommended: This work is licensed under the Creative Commons Attribution 4.0 International license (CC-BY-4.0).
+This work is licensed under the Creative Commons Attribution 4.0 International license (CC-BY-4.0).

-2. Links to publications that cite or use the data:
+2. Links to publications that cite or use the data: -

 3. Links to other publicly accessible locations of the data: -

-4. Links/relationships to ancillary data sets:
+4. Links/relationships to ancillary data sets: -

 5. Was data derived from another source?
+No.

 ## Methodological information